 - Refrigerate until ready to use.
 This will last several days.

-Dot loved oregano.
+Dot, my mom loved oregano.
 She put it on chicken, salads, fish, and many other foods.
-Italian oregano is milder than Greed oregano.
+Italian oregano is milder than Greek oregano.
 If you like a stronger flavor, you would probably prefer the Greek variety.

 Ironically, oregano is used mostly in Sicilian food.
 Use it in its dry form for more flavor.